 King Kong 1933

-Famous film which combined adventure movie-making (the nascent location documentary genre was well established by 1933) with monster movies and birthed a whole new category.
-State-of-the-art 1933 stop-motion animation effects and a youthful Fay Wray astounded depression-era audiences which hadKing Kong running round the clock in many movie theatres duriong it's original release.
+The famous "giant monkey" film which combined adventure movie-making (the nascent location documentary genre was well established by 1933) with monster movies and in consequence birthed a whole new category that has been mined repeatedly ever since.

 Original Page July 2015